Blackparkd/risinglight/README.md

 -- Query Analyzer for RisingLight --
 This toolset provides comprehensive analysis capabilities for SQL query optimization in RisingLight.

+-- TODO --

+- Complete the discussion section
+- Change charts to new ones

 **How to Use the Query Analysis Script**
 The run.sh script offers a user-friendly interface for analyzing query performance and optimization processes.